English Yew Hedging

-Common Yew, Taxus baccata, is a native conifer that makes a classic evergreen hedge.
-Yew hedging has a rich, deep green colour and clips beautifully into formal lines, billowing curves and sturdy topiary.
-It is an ideal backdrop to any colourful flowerbed and it is tough enough to be a roadside hedge.
-Unlike other conifers, it will regrow from old wood so it can be hard pruned, it forgives mistakes when clipping and old, neglected yew hedges can be renovated.
-Yew is extremely hardy, shade tolerant and will grow anywhere with decent drainage and it will reach about 20 metres if grown as a tree.
+Common Yew, Taxus baccata, is a native conifer that makes a classic evergreen hedge with a rich, deep green colour that clips beautifully into formal lines, billowing curves and sturdy topiary.
+Yew is an ideal backdrop to any flower border and it is tough enough to be a roadside hedge.
+Unlike most other conifers, it will regrow from old wood so it can be hard pruned.
+It forgives mistakes when clipping, and old, neglected yew hedges can easily be renovated.
+It is extremely hardy, shade tolerant and will grow anywhere with decent drainage, reaching about 20 metres if grown as a tree.

 The plants on this page are young saplings, ideal for planting as hedging or in woodland projects.
 If you are looking for something larger, you can see our full range of yew hedging plants which includes bigger rootballs.
-Alternatively, see our selection of native hedging plants or view our full range of hedging.
+Alternatively, see our full range of hedging.

-Yew hedge plants are delivered bareroot during winter (Nov-March) and pot-grown year round.
-Bareroot plants are cheaper than pot grown plants.
+Yew hedge plants are delivered bareroot during autumn and winter.

 Spacing a Yew hedge:

 Plant bareroot Yew hedging at 3 plants per metre, 33cms apart.
 Larger plants can be spaced at 50cms intervals

 General description of Yew plants: